 drugs approved for other indications that are used to treat psoriasis.
 Among these drugs are REMICADE® (infliximab) and HUMIRA® (adalimumab).
-REMICADE, which is sold worldwide by Centocor, Inc., a subsidiary of Johnson & Johnson, as a treatment for other indications, including rheumatoid arthritis, is currently in a Phase 2 proof of concept study as a potential treatment for psoriasis.
+REMICADE, which is sold worldwide by Centocor, Inc., a subsidiary of Johnson & Johnson, as a treatment for other indications, including rheumatoid arthritis, is currently in clinical studies as a potential treatment for psoriasis.
 HUMIRA, which is sold by Abbott Laboratories, or Abbott, is approved to treat rheumatoid arthritis.
 Abbott is undertaking clinical trials in psoriasis and psoriatic arthritis.